-Whole Foods Market was born in New Orleans and the big boss is still here.
+Whole Foods Market was born in New Orleans.
+We're staying ahead of the curve.

-Chairman of the Board of Whole Foods Market, John Elstrott, tells the fascinating tale of the birth of the nationwide health food giant and the equally fascinating tale of what's ahead.
-Joining John for lunch is Michael Hecht, the CEO of GNO Inc. and one of the principal architects of New Orleans' sensational business resurgence.
-This is an all-star show!
+John Elstrott, Chairman of the Board of Whole Foods Market, tells the fascinating tale of the birth of the health food giant and equally fascinating tale of what's ahead.
+CEO of GNO, Inc. Michael Hecht is one of the architects of New Orleans' sensational business resurgence.